This is my review of the new(ish) INNSIDE Hamburg Hafen from Melia.

 On the upside my other friend who was served a cocktail she didn’t enjoy got a new one and a shot as compensation …..

 As always I took some video and edited it into a short clip that hopefully gives a good impression of the INNSIDE Hamburg.
-You can subscribe to our YouTube channel via this page – this is the same link to visit if the video does not automatically appear below.
+You can see it on YouTube channel via this page.

 The INNSIDE Hamburg Hafen is a fresh new hotel with good sized rooms in decent location to reach Hamburg’s sights.
 There is a bus stop right outside the hotel with buses to the central station running every 10 minutes and the U1 is about a 10 minute walk away.